 James has worked directly with the following power and delivery companies supporting a role in a Human Performance Improvement: Dominion, Entergy, TVA, Wolf Creek Nuclear Operating Company, Westar Energy, ITC Holdings, NV Energy, and NRG.

-Starting in 2017, James is also working with non-utility companies to assist in development of strategic initiatives and training to reduce errors and eliminate events.
+Starting in 2017, James and his team members are also working with non-utility companies to assist in development of strategic initiatives and training to reduce errors and eliminate events.
 No company is too small to reap the value of error management.

-He also has been co-presented in 2016 at the following conferences:
+He also has co-presented in 2016 at the following conferences: